gonzabessone/qa-portfolio-gonzalo-bessone/projects/database/README-EN.md

 ## How to use

-1. Run the scripts in a MySQL server or client (MySQL Workbench, CLI).
+1. Run the scripts in a MySQL server or client (MySQL Workbench).
 2. Verify the results and changes.